MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/Microsoft.Azure.Commands.ApiManagement.ServiceManagement/v1.1.4/Get-AzureRmApiManagementCertificate.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmApiManagementCertificate** cmdlet gets all azure_2 API Management certificates or certificates that you specify.
+The **Get-AzureRmApiManagementCertificate** cmdlet gets all Azure API Management certificates or certificates that you specify.

 ## EXAMPLES